Citation, DOI, disclosures and case data

-Recently migrated from Thailand, presenting to the emergency department with generalised tonic-clonic seizure on a background of an unknown duration of headaches, increasing confusion and lethargy.
+Recently migrated from Thailand, presenting to the emergency department with generalized tonic-clonic seizure on a background of an unknown duration of headaches, increasing confusion and lethargy.
 Unremarkable neurological examination.

 Loading Stack -